tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 ## Introduction

 A longstanding issue across both science and instruction has been to understand how various aspects of an educational curriculum or training program influence learning acquisition and generalization.
 One such aspect, which has received a great deal of research attention, is the variability of examples experienced during training (Raviv et al., 2022).
 The influence of training variation has been studied in numerous domains, including category learning (A. L. Cohen et al., 2001; Posner & Keele, 1968), visuomotor learning (Berniker et al., 2014; Schmidt, 1975), language learning (Perry et al., 2010), and education (Braithwaite & Goldstone, 2015; Guo et al., 2014).
-The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022; Hu & Nosofsky, 2024; Van Rossum, 1990).
+The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Gorman & Goldstone, 2022; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022; Hu & Nosofsky, 2024; Van Rossum, 1990).
 The present study seeks to contribute to the large body of existing research by examining the influence of variability in visuomotor function learning - a domain in which it has been relatively under-studied.

 ### Function Learning and Extrapolation